kontent-ai/delivery-sdk-js/packages/model-generator/README.md

 - `moduleResolution` - available options are `CommonJs` and `ES2015`
 - `projectId` - represents the Kentico Cloud Project Id from which models will be generated

-## Strongly typed modular content fields
+## Strongly typed linked item fields

-There is no direct link between a field and a modular item type that can be used inside that field.
+There is no direct link between a field and a linked item that can be used inside that field.
 For this reason, you need to manually swap `ContentItem` types with the types that represents that field.

 ## Examples